0xSingh/MCQ-Types-C-Programming-/README.md

 # MCQ Type C Programming [ Solved ] :name_badge:
-> Here , We are going to solve C programming Mcq Questions :arrow_down:
+> Here , We are going to solve C programming Mcq with Answers :arrow_down:
 ## [Follow Here](https://github.com/0xSingh/) :heavy_check_mark: IDE Prefered:[Click Here ](https://ideone.com/)  :heavy_check_mark:

 |                                `What will be the output of the following C code?`                                |